mahsanazar/immo-eliza-machine-learning/README.md

 ### Training the Model (train.py)

-Run the train.py script to train the machine learning model on the real estate dataset:
+Run the train.py script to train the machine learning model on the real estate dataset

 python train.py